Caldicot: History

 There was considerable activity in the area during the Bronze Age.
 Excavations near the Nedern Brook beside the castle revealed a plank from a boat and complex wooden structures in the former river bed.
 The boat probably traded across the Severn with the farmers and traders of Somerset.
 Later, in Roman times, it is likely that trading vessels sailed up the Nedern Brook to Caerwent.
 The discovery of kilns also shows that coarse pottery was produced in the village during Roman times.

+The name 'Caldicot' is usually stated to derive from the Old English phrase calde cot meaning 'cold hut'.
+A cold hut is an exposed shelter used by either humans or animals.
+The modern Welsh name, Cil-y-coed, meaning "corner of the wood", referring to Wentwood, was proposed by the 19th-century lexicographer William Owen Pughe as the origin of the English name, but his hypothesis has been discredited.
+The modern use of this form has been described as a "very recent innovation".

 In 1074, following the Norman Conquest, the manor of Caldicot was given to Durand, the Sheriff of Gloucester.
 Caldicot was recorded in Gloucestershire by the Domesday Book in 1086.
 Its entry reads, Durand the Sheriff holds of the King, one land, in Caerwent, called Caldicot.
 He has in demesne there 3 ploughs, and 15 half villeins, and 4 bondmen, and one knight.
 All these have twelve ploughs.
 There is a mill worth ten shillings.

-The name 'Caldicot' is usually stated to derive from the Old English phrase calde cot meaning 'cold hut'.
-A cold hut is an exposed shelter used by either humans or animals.
-The modern Welsh name, Cil-y-coed, meaning "corner of the wood", referring to Wentwood, is an example of folk etymology.

 One of the oldest buildings in Caldicot, Llanthony Secunda Manor, was built around 1120 as a grange for monks from Llanthony Secunda Priory in Gloucester.

 In 1158 the manor of Caldicot passed to Humphrey II de Bohun, who was responsible for building the stone keep and curtain walls of the present-day castle.
-In 1376 it passed to Thomas Woodstock, third son of King Edward III, when he married Alianore de Bohun.
+In 1376 it passed to Thomas of Woodstock, fifth son of King Edward III, when he married Eleanor de Bohun.
 It began to fall into ruins around the 16th century.